I remember a patient lamenting one day about her ongoing

 1. YOU may be ready to lose weight, but is your BODY?

-Women gain weight more easily when our system is out of balance — especially during
+Women gain weight more easily when our system is out of balance — especially

-prevents fat gain in men, it can have the opposite effect in women.
+testosterone prevents fat gain in men, it can have the opposite effect in women.

 Lower estrogen in menopause also impairs insulin sensitivity, giving us the likelihood